Setting Healthy Boundaries: AITA for Limiting Social Media Use in Relationship?

 After expressing my desire to limit my social media time, Matthew started implementing rules about how many hours I can spend online daily.
 He insisted on monitoring my screen time and reminding me when I exceeded his set limits.

-This made me feel suffocated and like my autonomy was being taken away.
-I appreciate his concern, but I believe setting my own limits and boundaries should be my responsibility, not his.
+This made me feel suffocated and as though my autonomy was being taken away.
+I appreciate his concern, but I believe that setting my own limits and boundaries should be my responsibility, not his.

 I've tried explaining this to him, but he feels that his involvement is necessary for my well-being.
 This has caused tension between us, as I feel like I'm being micromanaged and controlled.